 All the names for this one very simple dish!
 In Arabic, shakshouka just means ‘a mixture’ – essentially, a mixture of veggies and spices.

-(*Not to be confused with the Turkish, şakşuka, which is pronounced ‘shakshuka’ but is similar to ratatouille (albeit much better, IMNSHO), and usually eaten as part of a meze.
-It’s also totes deelish!)
+*Not to be confused with the Turkish şakşuka, which is pronounced ‘shakshuka’ but is similar to ratatouille.
+But much better because ratatouille is meh. Şakşuka is usually eaten as part of a meze.
+It’s also totes deelish!

 Whatever you call it, and however you jazz it up, shakshuka is basically a stew made from tomatoes, olive oil, garlic, chillies, paprika, a bit of salt, and of course, eggs which are poached in the stew itself.
 It’s generally eaten as is, with some fresh bread, often for breakfast or supper.
 I admit that I’m not averse to having it for lunch or dinner either!

-I’m sure I’ve said this before but even before I became vegan, I rarely ate eggs (because they’re disgusterous), so I’ve never had a problem with finding a vegan substitute to add to my shakshuka – I’ve just enjoyed the stew on its own with some khobz.
+I’m sure I’ve said this before but I rarely eat eggs (because they’re generally disgusterous), so I’ve never had a problem with finding a substitute to add to my shakshuka because I usually just enjoy the stew on its own with some khobz.
 That said, when I saw my friend, Mel, over at A Virtual Vegan, use tofu to make her Tofu in Purgatory, I thought it a genius way of getting even more goodness into this dish.

-Why not check out these other spicy vegan yums while you’re here?
+Why not check out these spicy recipes, too?

 - high in protein and fibre